COSTDataChallenge2016/BayesApproachSelectionBias/README.md

 # BayesApproachSelectionBias

 This repository contains the data and code that generates the figures in the article: A Hierarchical Bayes Approach to Adjust for Selection Bias in Before_After Analyses of Vision Zero Policies.
-Some comments about the data and code are necessary.
+Some general comments about the data and code are necessary.

 The data are contained in the directory `/data`.
 Some datasets, such as shapefiles, are too large to be included in the reposotory.
 (See https://help.github.com/en/articles/what-is-my-disk-quota for details.)
 Commented code links to the location of these datasets.
 To download the data, simply use the `download.file` and `unzip` functions.